rubysg/rubysg-reboot/README.md

 After you are done, please run specs with `rspec`.

-There are basic specs that validate the integrity of constant `LIST` and so if specs fail, please fix the errors before issuing a Pull Request.
+There are basic specs that validate the integrity of of the company list and so if specs fail, please fix the errors before issuing a Pull Request.

 ## Setup of Development Environment